michael-hoss/michael-hoss/README.md

 ### About me

-I am a PhD student and research associate at the Research Area Vehicle Intelligence & Automated Driving at the Institute for Automotive Engineering of RWTH Aachen University, Germany.
+- 🎓 PhD student and research associate at the Research Area Vehicle Intelligence & Automated Driving at the Institute for Automotive Engineering of RWTH Aachen University, Germany.

-My topics are safety assurance of Level 4 vehicles and dependability analysis of the perception subsystem.
+- 🔬 Research topics: safety assurance of Level 4 vehicles, dependability analysis of the perception subsystem, data fusion and object tracking.

-Main languages are C++ and Python.
+- 👨‍💻 Main languages are C++ and Python.

 📫 You can also find me on